richardsonlima/richardsonlima.github.io/_posts/2022-02-15-neurodiversity-tech-challenges.markdown

 mathjax: true
 ---

 > Neurodivergence is not a deficit; it is a spectrum of cognitive architectures.
-Within this spectrum lie forms of brilliance that are often misunderstood: giftedness and high abilities, autism spectrum condition level 1 (formerly called Asperger), and attention-related profiles such as ADD/ADHD.
-In the world of technology, these minds are not outliers—they are catalysts.
+Within this spectrum lie forms of brilliance that are often misunderstood: giftedness and high abilities, autism spectrum condition level 1 (formerly called Asperger), and attention related profiles such as ADD/ADHD.
+In the world of technology, these minds are not outliers they are catalysts.

 ![Photo by Annie Spratt on Unsplash](/assets/article_images/annie-spratt-nP9J7O90HfY-unsplash.jpg)